aschampion/diluvian/README.rst

 Diluvian may differ from the original FFN algorithm or make implementation choices in ways pertinent to your use:

+* By default diluvian uses a U-Net architecture rather than stacked convolution modules with skip links.
+The authors of the original FFN paper also now use both architectures (personal communication).
+To use a different architecture, change the ``factory`` setting in the ``[network]`` section of your config file.
 * Rather than resampling training data based on the filling fraction :math:`f_a`, sample loss is (optionally) weighted based on the filling fraction.